 Rosemarie Rossetti, Ph.D. has many resources if you’d like to know more.
 Her website, Universal Design Living Laboratory, is a treasure trove of information with over a hundred articles.
 In addition, you can take a virtual or video tour of her home, view webinars and videos, and more.
 She now has a new book, The Universal Design Toolkit.
 A free chapter can be downloaded from the website.
 The Toolkit is available for sale in a digital format and is packaged with four hours of videos and webinars.

-At The Cleary Company Remodel Design Build Columbus OH, both Michael Gharrity, Project Developer and Laura Watson, Design Manager have accreditation in Universal Design (UDCP) from the National Association of the Remodeling Industry (NARI).
-We thank Rosemarie for sharing her knowledge and thoughts with all of us.
+Designer Manager Laura Watson has an accreditation in Universal Design (UDCP) from the National Association of the Remodeling Industry (NARI).
 In 2015 Our Team visited with Rosemarie and her husband, Mark, at the Universal Design Living Laboratory click here to see photos from our field trip!